i3uex/knime2model_MD4DSP/README.md

 ![MappingDesign](doc_images/mapping_knwf_design.png)

-The project is divided into three main scripts:
+The project is divided into several main scripts:

-1. **`parsers/knwf2json.py`**: script that parses a KNIME workflow and exports the data to JSON intermediate file.
+1. **`mapping/knwf2json.py`**: script that parses a KNIME workflow and exports the data to JSON intermediate file.
-2. **`parsers/json2workflow.py`**: script that parses the intermediate JSON file and exports the data to a MD4DSP workflow.
+2. **`mapping/json2workflow.py`**: script that parses the intermediate JSON file and exports the data to a MD4DSP workflow.
-3. **`parsers/knwf2workflow.py`**: script that combines the previous two scripts to parse a KNIME workflow and export the data to a MD4DSP Workflow instance.
+3. **`mapping/knwf2workflow.py`**: script that combines the previous two scripts to parse a KNIME workflow and export the data to a MD4DSP Workflow instance.
+4. **`mapping/json_xtext2json_knime.py`**: script that transforms Xtext-generated JSON (from DSL workflows) to KNIME-compatible JSON format, including contract parsing.
+5. **`mapping/json2workflow_with_contracts.py`**: enhanced version of json2workflow that reads contracts directly from JSON and includes them in the generated XMI.
 ## Prerequisites

 - Anaconda Environment